Tyler Smith (basketball, born 1986)

-David Tyler Smith (born September 4, 1986) is an American basketball player who last played for Elitzur Eito Ashkelon of the Israeli National League.
+David Tyler Smith (born September 4, 1986) is an American former professional basketball player.
 He played college basketball for Iowa and Tennessee, but his college career came to an end when he was dismissed from the Tennessee program in January 2010.
 He also earned the Bertelkamp Basketball Scholarship Endowment Fund and the Dane Bradshaw Endowed Athletic Scholarship.
+He spent his professional career playing overseas.

 High school career

 He earned tournament MVP honors as a sophomore after leading the Bobcats to the state title.
 He earned first team all-state honors as a junior after averaging 24 points, nine rebounds and five assists as a junior at Giles County High School.
 Smith averaged 20 points, 10 rebounds and just over five assists per game at Hargrave Military Academy in Chatham, Va., in 2005–06.
 He helped lead Hargrave to a 28–2 record while ranking as one of the top prep school teams in the nation.
 He was a Second team selection on the Street & Smith's 2004 Boys High School all-America team, and was rated a four-star prospect by Rivals.com.
 He was the 2005 Tennessee Mr. Basketball, averaging 26 points per game as a senior.